rubenolander/yrgopelago/README.md

 Dinosaurs and humans mixing.
 What can go wrong?

-#
+# Dino Resort

 Welcome to another attempt at Jurassic hospitality.
 This year celebrate Cretaceous Christmas with our very own Santa Claws!
-Join our book circle led by Raptor Hotel's English afficionado Emily Brontosaurus.
+Join our book circle led by Dino Resort's English afficionado Emily Brontosaurus.
-Wether you want to live sparsely, lavishly or a bit in-between.
+Wether you're traveling on a budget, small or big, or a bit in-between.
 We have a room for you!

 # Instructions